hollyfleming007/COVIDVaccineData/README.md

 # COVIDVaccineData
 Welcome to repository from AI4PH
-This repository has a pythong commit
+This repository has a python commit